adexfit/qaportfolio/README.md

-## This is my UX portfolio website
+## This is my QA portfolio website